Oberheim DMX MIDI Upgrade Installation

 (JPT1) instead of the MIDI Out connector.

-- Remove the old NiCd battery from the DMX (the large white cylinder
+- When removing the old NiCd battery from the DMX (the large white

-in front of the bass, snare and hi-hat voice cards).
-Cut the wires at
+cylinder just in front of the bass, snare and hi-hat voice cards).
+Cut

-each end, and take the old battery to a suitable battery recycling center
+the wires at each end, and take the old battery to a suitable battery

 The new lithium battery on the MIDI board will keep your sequences in